 The vital principle does not accept such unchanged doses without resistance, that is, without other symptoms of the medicine to manifest themselves than those similar to the disease to be cured

-[Your immune system doesn’t accept unchanged, unaltered doses.
-It’s the reason why your 2.5 mg. of Valium eventually stops working; your body just ignores it, or may even be aggravated by it.
-Giving the exact same dose of a remedy or medicine over and over again can cause provings or aggravations, you have to raise the potency before each dose by succussing the bottle, and by doing so, repeated doses will not become irritants as time goes on.]
+[Your immune system doesn’t accept unchanged, unaltered doses!
+It’s the reason why your 2.5 mg. of Valium eventually stopped working; your body just ignores it after a while, or may even be aggravated by it (side effects).
+Giving the exact same dose of a remedy or medicine over and over again can cause “provings” or aggravations, you have to raise the potency before each dose by succussing the remedy (water) bottle, and by doing so, repeated doses will not become sources of aggravation as time goes on.
+Remember, “succussing” is just a fancy way of “shaking” the bottle.
+You can simply shake it a number of times if you can’t remember what “succussion” is.]

-[put the remedy in water and succuss the bottle before each dose and you’ll be less likely to cause an aggravation and more likely to keep the case moving forward.]
+[Put the remedy in water and succuss the bottle before each dose and you’ll be less likely to cause an aggravation or proving and more likely to keep the case moving forward.]

 and thus the cure brought nearer.1